Last Look Disclosure

-1. Does Last Look measure price movements in only one direction or is it applied bilaterally?
+1. Does Last Look measure price movements in only one direction or is it applied symmetrically?

-Last Look’s protections are applied bilaterally, which means that the rejection logic is applied for price movements in either direction.
+Last Look’s protections are applied symmetrically, which means that the rejection logic is applied for price movements in either direction.

 2. Why does Barclays utilise a Last Look functionality?

 Barclays is one of the largest market makers in the electronic spot FX market, and our business model is to generate revenue through liquidity provision.
 Therefore, we do not generally seek to reject trade requests.
 However, electronic spot FX market-making is a highly competitive industry and for the reasons set out above it necessarily exposes the liquidity provider to the risk of trading on incorrect pricing.
 Last Look functionality is used to protect against these risks and allows liquidity providers to show considerably tighter electronic prices than they otherwise could – something that we consider beneficial to every user of electronic FX trading platforms.